scottpeterson/pnwquizzing/docs/district_governance/bylaws.md

 Member ministry organizations are apportioned 2 delegate votes to represent their organization in the PNW General Assembly of Delegates, hereinafter referred to as the Assembly.
 An organization's leadership may assign these delegate voting rights in any way they choose.
 A single person is not prohibited from representing multiple votes, even across ministry organizations.

 At least 1 in-person meeting of the Assembly must take place annually.
 Ideally, in-person meetings of the Assembly should take place as often as is practical, as defined as a logistically available break during a PNW event such that the event's overall schedule will not be negatively impacted.
-All meetings of the Assembly are open to any leaders of any of the member ministry organizations, regardless of their holding a delegate voting right.
+All meetings of the Assembly are open to any leaders of any of the member ministry organizations, members of the Board of Directors, and all meet officials (i.e. quizmasters, answer judges, scorekeepers, and statisticians), regardless of their holding a delegate voting right.

 Assembly meetings shall be conducted according to parliamentary procedures as directed by the most recent revision of Robert's Rules of Order.
 Any bylaw which conflicts with the parliamentary authority shall be understood to override the parliamentary authority in that bylaw's specific use case.
 While only delegates may vote, all attendees have the right to parliamentary privilege.
 Attendees are excepted from rising to full stature to seek recognition from the chair and from requirements to speak only in the third person and only to the chair.
 All discussion and debate speech limits are suspended by default.
 These can be reinstated through a point of privilege raised by any attendee.
 In addition to amendment types as stipulated by the parliamentary authority, motions to amend may alter their target content by replacing it entirely with new content.